 vanish

 disappear

-ULT

-28 The wealth of his house will vanish; his goods will flow away on the day of God's wrath.

 his goods will flow away on

 Here "flow away" represents being taken away from him.
-Alternate translation: "his goods will be taken away from him, like goods that float away in a flood, on" (See: Metaphor)
+Alternate translation: "his goods will be taken away from him, like goods that float away in a flood, on" (See: Metaphor (p.1186))

 his goods

-"his possessions"
+Alternate translation: "his possessions"

 the day of God's wrath

 Here "wrath" represents punishment.
-The abstract noun "wrath" can be expressed with the verb punish.
-Alternate translation: "the day when God punishes people" (See: Metonymy)
+If your language does not use an abstract noun for the idea behind the word wrath, you can express the same idea with the verb punish.
+Alternate translation: "the day when God punishes people" (See: Metonymy (p.1192)) (See: Metonymy (p.1192))

 This is the wicked man's portion from God

 Here "portion from God" represents what God has decided should happen to someone.
 It is spoken of as if it were something that God would give him.
-Alternate translation: "This is what God has decided should happen to the wicked man" (See: Metaphor)
+Alternate translation: "This is what God has decided should happen to the wicked man" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

-ULT

-29 This is the wicked man's portion from God, the heritage reserved for him by God."

 the heritage reserved for him by God

 This represents what God has decided should happen to someone.
 It is spoken of as if it were something that God would give him as an inheritance.
-Alternate translation: "what God has planned to give to him" or "what God has planned should happen to him" (See: Metaphor)
+Alternate translation: "what God has planned to give to him" or "what God has planned should happen to him" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

 Job 20:29 :: Job 21

 Job 21

 Job 21 General Notes

 Structure and formatting

 The ULT sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 This chapter is Job's response to Zophar.
 It is also a response to all three of his friends in general.

 Special concepts in this chapter

 Ancestor's sin

 In the ancient Near East, it was common to believe that a person could be punished because of the sins of their fathers and ancestors.
 It was seen as the punishment of a god.
 While a father's sin may have consequences for their children, Yahweh does not punish people because of their father's sin.
-(See: believe, believer, belief, unbeliever, unbelief and sin, sinful, sinner, sinning and Assumed Knowledge and Implicit Information)
+(See: [[rc:///tw/dict/bible/kt/believe]] and [[rc:///tw/dict/bible/kt/sin]] and Assumed Knowledge and Implicit Information (p.1130))

 Important figures of speech in this chapter

 Rhetorical questions

 Job uses many different rhetorical questions in this chapter in order to try to convince Zophar that he is wrong.
 These questions help to build Job's argument.
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

 Job begins to answer Zophar's accusations.

-ULT

-1 Then Job answered and said,

 (There are no notes for this verse.)

-ULT

-2 "Listen carefully to my words, and let this be the comfort you offer to me.

 Put up with me

-"Allow me" or "Be patient with me"
+Alternate translation: "Allow me" or "Be patient with me"

 mock on

-ULT

-3 Put up with me, and I also will speak; after I have spoken, mock on.

 "you can continue mocking me."
 Job is using sarcasm to imply that his friends would ignore what he would say and continue to mock him.
-(See: Irony)
+(See: Irony (p.1179)) (See: Irony (p.1179))

 Connecting Statement:

+Connecting Statement:

+Job continues speaking to his friends.